richbjhudson/richbjhudson.github.io/docs/_techNotes/Linux_Ops.md

 - You may view the *nice value* (default 0) and *priority* (default 80) of a process using `ps -l`.
     - The priority of an existing and new process can be managed using `nice -n +20 top` and `sudo renice -n 0 1190` respectively.
     - The niceness value may range between -20 to +19, the value is added to the priority (80 + nice value) so a high nice value will lower the priority of a process.
-- You may send a *signal* to a process to notify the instruct the process to take an action, `kill -l` displays the signal types.
+- You may send a *signal* to a process to instruct the process to take an action, `kill -l` displays the signal types.
     - `kill 1190` may be used to send a signal to a process ID, it uses the default signal SIGTERM that attempts to gracefully terminate a process.
 You may force a process to terminate using `kill -9 1190`.
     - `killall top` may be used to send a signal to processes by name.
 - <kbd>Ctrl</kbd> + <kbd>Z</kbd> places a process/*job* into a stopped state.